vladandjv/maccess/README.md

 e_clean_db.sh - The shell script for deleting the database files and shared
                 memory segments.

+There is the log file called: example.log.

+Tested with GCC and Clang compilers.

 A detailed description of the constants and the ways of their calculation can be read in ./docs/maccess_cons_types_vars.txt.
 Detailed description